Orthodox Christianity in Northern Appalachia

 Scripture reading daily: One chapter of the Gospel each day

-Evening prayer: Small Compline (simple version without extra Akathist/Canon, see next pages)
+Evening prayer: Small Compline (simple version without extra Akathist/Canon, see text below)

 Senior Reader: Through the prayers of our holy Fathers, O Lord Jesus Christ our God, have mercy on us.